 Then Go will not insert the semicolons in the wrong places.
-Another way would be to use raw string literals by using back quotes: ':
+Another way would be to use raw string literals by using backquotes ('):

-'''

-s := 'Starting part
+s := 'Starting part Ending part'

-Ending part'

-'''

 Be aware that in this last example s now also contains the newline.
-Unlike interpreted string literals a raw string literal's value is composed of the uninterpreted characters between the quotes.
+Unlike interpreted string literals the value of a raw string literal is composed of the uninterpreted characters between the quotes.